-website.
-Does this framework require Communication achievement \underline{above} the minimum SASW requirement?
-YES \Box If YES, please state the grade/level required for English and give a brief REASON as to why this is required: Enter alternative grade/level requirements and reasons here.
-Application of Number For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
+Does this framework require Communication achievement above the minimum SASW requirement?
+YES

+If YES, please state the grade/level required for English and give a brief REASON as to why this is required:

+Application of Number

+For the current list of acceptable proxy qualifications and appropriate minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.

-Does this framework require Application of Number achievement above the minimum SASW requirement?
-YES $\ \ \square$ NO $\ \ \boxtimes$ is required: Enter alternative grade/level requirements and reasons here.
+Does this framework require Applica ation o of Number achievement above the minimum SASW requirement?
+YES NO \boxtimes

+If YES, please state the grade/level required for Maths and give a brief REASON as to why this is required:

 Inclusion of Digital Literacy (ICT) Digital Literacy (ICT) is an optional framework requirement.

 Is Digital Literacy a requirement in this framework?
+YES NO \boxtimes --------------------- ---------------------------------- ----- -- ---- -------------

-YES $[\Box]$ NO $[\boxtimes]$ Digital Literacy (ICT) Please note that there are currently no acceptable proxy qualifications for Digital Literacy (ICT).
+Digital Literacy (ICT)

+Please note that there are currently no acceptable proxy qualifications for Digital Literacy (ICT).

 For the current minimum grade/level requirements, please refer to the most recent version of SASW on the gov.wales website.
 Additional guidance materials can be found on the Knowledge Base section of the ACW website.

-Does this framework require Digital Literacy (ICT) achievement above the minimum SASW requirement?
-YES \Box NO $[\boxtimes]$
+Does this framework require Digital Literacy (ICT) achievement above the minimumSASW requirement?YESINOI